tehapo/atom-vaadin-elements-snippets/README.md

 # Vaadin Elements Snippets for Atom

+This Atom package provides snippets for all [Vaadin Elements](https://vaadin.com/elements).

 ## Installation

 Go to the `Preferences` in your Atom Editor and search for "Vaadin Elements Snippets".